 PhD Defence Antti Yang

 In his dissertation 'Corporate Bond Markets: Investor Preferences and Intermediary Frictions', Antti Yang demonstrated that sustainable investors may contribute to a more liquid and resilient market.
 He also identified hedging costs as a friction that is relevant for asset pricing.
-Antti defended his dissertation on Thursday, 15 September 2022 at 10:30.
+Antti has successfully defended his dissertation on Thursday, 15 September 2022 at 10:30.
 His supervisors were Prof. Patrick Verwijmeren (ESE) & Prof.Sjoerd van Bekkum (ESE) Other members of the Doctoral Committee were Prof. Mary Pieterse-Bloem (ESE), Prof. dr. Michel van der Wel (ESE), Prof. dr. Remco Zwinkels (VU), Dr. Esad Smajlbegovic (ESE) and Dr. Anjana Rajamani (RSM)

 Antti Yang was born in Espoo (Finland) on March 22nd, 1995.
 He grew up in Delft, where he received his Gymnasium diploma in 2013.
 He continued his studies at the Erasmus School of Economics, where he obtained his Bachelor’s degree in Econometrics and Operations Research in 2016 and Master’s degree in Quantitative Finance in 2017, both with judicium cum laude.
 Over the course of his studies, Antti was a board member at student association CSA-EUR, went on an exchange to Fudan University in Shanghai, and worked as a part-time consultant at Sprenkels & Verschuren.